sam-mcclure/Study-Guide/Week 2/JavaScript/Notes.md

 * The capturing phase is used very rarely, usually we handle events on bubbling.

 * Bubbling and capturing lay the foundation for 'event delegation', an extremely powerful event handling pattern

+## Event Delegation

+* Capturing and bubbling allow us to implement one of the most powerful event handling patterns called event delegation.

+* The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them, we put a single handler on their common ancestor.
+In the handeler, we get event.target, see where the event actually happened, and handle it

+* We can also use event delegation to add 'behaviors' to elements declaratively, with special attributes and classes.

+* The pattern has two parts:
+1. We add a special attribute to an element
+2. A document-wide handler tracks events, and if an event happens on an attributed element - performs an action

+* When we assign an event handler to the document object, we should always use addEventListener, not document.onClick because the latter will cause conflicts: new handlers overwrite old ones

+* Event delegation if often used to add the same handlers for many similar elements.

+* The algorithm:
+1. Put a single handler on the container
+2. In the handler - check the source element event.target
+3. If the event happened inside and element that interests us, then handle that event

+* Benefits:
+- Simplifies initalization and saves memory: no need to add many handlers
+- Less code: when adding or removing elements, no need to add/remove handlers
+- DOM modifications: we can mass add/remove elements with innerHTML and alike

+* The delegation does have limitations:
+- First, the event must be bubbling.
+Some events do not bubble.
+Also, low-level handlers should not use event.stopPropagation()
+- Second, the delegation may add CPU load, because the container-level handler reacts on events in any place of the container, no matter if they interest us or not.
+But usually, the load is negligible, so we don't take that into account